abhinavg916/git-and-github/MarkDownNotes.md

 ### 11. Ordered Lists
 * Purpose: To display the Ordered Lists
-* \'1.' is used and if, Other than 1 is used then it is not considered as Ordered List
+* \'1.' is used and if other than 1 is used then it is not considered as Ordered List
 * Incrementation is done automatically

 > Syntax